 VTI is not more tax-efficient than VTSAX.
 Typically ETFs would be more tax efficient.
 However, Vanguard’s patented heartbeat trading system allows them to treat the ETF as a share class of an identical mutual fund, VTSAX in this case.
 This permits the mutual fund to gain the tax advantages of the ETF.

 There’s not a very good reason to do this, but you technically can.
 If you have an account with Vanguard, you can contact them to initiate an exchange.
 If you do not, you can still “convert” manually: sell the VTSAX and purchase VTI.
 However, you may experience transaction costs and tax implications.
 Proceed with caution.

 Yes, both pay dividends.
 VTI pays a quarterly dividend.
 VTSAX pays a quarterly dividend as well.

-If you already have an account with one of the large investment houses, it’s probably best to purchase their VTSAX clone fund rather than pay fees to own Vanguard’s or open an account at Vanguard.
-Most investment houses don’t charge a fee to purchase their in-house mutual funds.
+If you already have an account with one of the significant investment houses, it’s probably best to purchase their VTSAX clone fund rather than pay fees to own Vanguard’s or open an account at Vanguard.
+Most investment houses don’t charge a fee to acquire their in-house mutual funds.
 There are good VTSAX alternatives available.